 RESULTS

-Table 1 shows a summary of available data generated for the set of probes on each survey vessel.
+Table 1 shows a summary of available data generated from the set of probes on each survey vessel.
 We note that eSonar data was not recorded for 13 out of the 40 tows on board the Jean Mathieu, while the Avalon’s eSonar system proved much more reliable.
 Though not presented, the footrope tilt mechanism was operational throughout the comparative experiment on both vessels, though its pressure or magnetic compass components sometimes malfunctioned.
 The flowmeter was only successfully deployed for 17 out of 80 tows.
 The low success rate is due to device malfunction, entanglements with the gear and a fear of damaging the expensive probe in locations with rugged bottoms.

-Table 2 shows summary environmental and physical parameters as well as passive and active trawling phase statistics for each tow in the comparative study.Bottom temperatures on both vessels were very similar at a given station, with a maximum difference of 1.6oC observed for tow with identifier 294F.
+Table 2 shows summary environmental and physical parameters as well as passive and active trawling phase statistics for each tow in the comparative study.
+The results presented in the remainder of this section all pertain to Table 2.

+Bottom temperatures on both vessels were very similar at a given station, with a maximum difference of 1.6oC observed for tow with identifier 294F.
 These tows, though at the same depth were on a sharp slope close to shore and seemed to straddle the limit of the thermocline.
 The minimum observed temperature was 1.0oC, while the maximum was 8.5oC, with an average of 2.9oC for both survey vessels.

 Water depths at the sampling locations ranged from 20 to 82 fathoms, at an average depth of 38 fathoms.
 These depths as well as the corresponding warp cable lengths were practically identical for both survey vessels.